mach0/dangerdeep/dangerdeep/modernize-readme.txt

     transition to new GPU interface)
 14. Split to more libraries
-15. Introduced elem2D for popups and define them in data files . fixme swap gauges VII and rest!
+15. Introduced elem2D for popups and define them in data files . gauge VII integrate new compass!
+. user_display offer larger click area! as size value...
 -------------WE ARE HERE-----------------
 .
 Introduce elem2d helper for displays and convert code to them (makes transition to new gpu code easier)